The Center School (Seattle): Controversy and criticism

-The Center School has come under criticism in Jonathan Kozol's book The Shame of the Nation, which details the state of education in the United States.
-Kozol presents the Center School as the epitome of the disparity between races in education during recent years.

-Within the book, Kozol explains how the Center School was conceived in order to serve the mostly white neighborhoods Queen Anne and Magnolia and draws parallels between the group of white parents that petitioned for its creation and the group that filed a lawsuit preventing the Seattle School District from considering race when placing students.

-Kozol cites statistics that show a discrepancy among students who utilize the school when compared to districtwide data.
-Eighty three percent of students at Center School in its first year of enrollment were white, compared to 40 percent districtwide; six percent of the population was black, while black students make up 25 percent of the District's student body overall.
+The Center School came under criticism in Jonathan Kozol's 2005 book The Shame of the Nation.
+Kozol discussed some Seattle schools including Thurgood Marshall Elementary School, The Center School, and African American Academy as an examples of the disparity between races in American education.
+Within the book, Kozol explained how the Center School was conceived in order to serve the mostly white neighborhoods Queen Anne and Magnolia and draws parallels between the group of white parents that petitioned for its creation and the group that filed a lawsuit preventing the Seattle School District from considering race when placing students.
+Kozol cited statistics that showed a discrepancy among students who utilize the school when compared to districtwide data.
+In its first year, 83% of students at Center School were white, compared to 40% districtwide; 6% of the population was black, while black students made up 25 percent of the District's student body overall.